 Detoxification is the process of eliminating the body of drugs and/or alcohol and managing the accompanying symptoms of withdrawal.

-Detoxing from alcohol and drugs each involve different methods.
-It’s important to seek help in a treatment center, hospital or clinic by professionally licensed and state certified professionals.
+Detoxing from alcohol and drugs each involves different methods.
+It’s important to seek help in a treatment center, hospital, or clinic by professionally licensed and state-certified professionals.
 Never trust the life of someone in the hand of a non-professional.
 It’s a life and death situation.

 Alcohol withdrawal, for example, can cause severe health problems and can be fatal in some cases.
 Withdrawing from drugs like opiates can involve taking other drugs to lessen uncomfortable withdrawal symptoms.